Brest-Java-Course-2018/valentine-ezugu/README.md

    **This project was generated with Angular CLI version 1.7.3.**

-5.  ng-client app runs on http://localhost:4200/
+5.  /ng-client app runs on http://localhost:4200/

+6. when in directory -npm install - ng serve -o

-6. Travis CI integration
+7. Travis CI integration
     https://travis-ci.org/Brest-Java-Course-2018/valentine-ezugu/

 To be found in this projects are software products of the following versions :